Graduation Requirements

 Career Development Internship

 The Career Development Internship (CDI) credit option is intended to recognize and encourage the skills development and experience students acquire through internships.
-Student may earn up to two (2) CDI high school credits for an unpaid internship.
+Learners may earn up to two (2) CDI high school credits for an unpaid internship.
 For more information, visit Career Development.

 Challenge for Credit Option